 Warren Buffet is the most popular buy and hold investor of all time however that’s no longer his strategy.

-Berkshire Hathaway’s new strategy is having a large cash position, trim winners that have done well, sell the stocks that have underperformed and enter new positions when the time is right.
+Berkshire Hathaway’s strategy has evolved over the years, they continue to have a large cash position, trim winners that have done well, sell the stocks that have underperformed and enter new positions when the time is right.

 Still think buying and holding for years is the way to go?
 Investors today have access to quality research and in some cases better research then the institutions.
 In addition, individual investors can move money much faster and get better pricing than large institutional buyers.

 Educating yourself is important.
 Here is a trading indicator we use often

 Stoch Length 14 OverSold 20 OverBought 80

 Exp Mov Avg Slow Line Yellow = 20

 Fast Line Pink = 3 Fast Line Green = 8